JasonSwingen/js-outdoors/_posts/2020-01-09-swinging-for-steelhead.markdown

 published: True
 comments: True
 ads: False
-excerpt: The gear, locations, casts, and techniques used to swing for steelhead on the Brule River as well as any river steelhead are located in.
+excerpt: The gear, locations, casts, and techniques used to swing for steelhead in the Great Lakes and anywhere steelhead swim.
 image:
   feature: Swinging_Streamers_Setup.jpg
   teaser: Swinging_Streamers_Setup.jpg